Princess Charlotte Could Make History When Kate Middleton’s Third Baby Arrives But Only If It’s A Boy

 — Harper's Bazaar UK (@BazaarUK) April 8, 2018

 The sex of Kate Middleton’s baby is still unknown.
-As The Inquisitr previously reported, there’s a chance that Will and Kate may be waiting for the birth to find out the sex of their baby.
-Finding out whether the royal baby is a boy or girl before it arrives is technically against royal tradition but it’s a rule that isn’t strictly upheld.
+As the Inquisitr previously reported, there’s a chance that Will and Kate may be waiting for the birth to find out the sex of their baby.
+Finding out whether the royal baby is a boy or girl before it arrives is technically against royal tradition, but it’s a rule that isn’t strictly upheld.
 There were reports before both Prince George and Prince Charlotte’s birth which indicated that the Royals were willfully in the dark about the sex of their babies.

-As for predictions about the new royal baby, Forbes reports that bookies think there’s a high probability that the baby will be born on Queen Elizabeth’s birthday, on April 21.
+As for predictions about the new royal baby, Forbes reported that bookies think there’s a high probability that the baby will be born on Queen Elizabeth’s birthday, on April 21.
 The odds on that are 10 to 1.
 But the odds on the gender of the baby are almost evenly matched at 10 to 11.

 Kate Middleton had a massive fortune before she was a duchess.
 Here's what we know about the royal's net worth https://t.co/Vqwo67pt9F